-The British Institute of International and Comparative Law has established the following Research Programmes, Forums and Centres:
+The British Institute of International and Comparative Law has established the following Research Programmes:

 - Public International Law Programme